 Nate’s Grade: C

-Posted on June 29, 2016, in 2016 Movies and tagged action, aliens, charlotte gainsbourg, disaster, jeff goldblum, liam hemsworth, roland emmerich, sci-fi, sequel.
+Posted on June 29, 2016, in 2016 Movies and tagged action, aliens, bill pullman, charlotte gainsbourg, disaster, jeff goldblum, joey king, liam hemsworth, roland emmerich, sci-fi, sequel.
 Bookmark the permalink.
 Leave a comment.